 Columbia University, Columbia University [NYC], Masters, Master in Science of Architecture and Urban Design

 The Urban Design Program a post-professional program offered by the Graduate School of Architecture, Planning and Preservation of Columbia University.
 Its curriculum is focused on the state of the city in the 21st century in an age of rapid urbanization and cities of growth and contraction that face the transition to new forms and meanings.

 During my year in Columbia I became engaged in an international environment, not only in terms of working in teams with multi-national students and being instructed by multi-national faculty, but also in having the opportunity to broaden my knowledge by working in projects in sites such as NYC, Ghana, Rio de Janeiro or Mumbai.
 This has provided me with an understanding of the different realities around the globe.
-I actively participated in the program by working as a Teacher Assistant, having the responsibility of being the managing editor and graphic designer of the publication "World View.
-Global practices+Local experiences" for Fall Studio 2012.
-My work was valued by being selected among the students to participate in the I Urban Design Week of NYC and in an Independent Studies Seminar that worked in collaboration with the Mayors’ Institute on City Design.
-The latter has given me the opportunity to develop a research that was awarded with the William Kinne Fellows Prize for study and travel abroad.
-Some of the projects I developed were selected to be part of Abstract, GSAPP’s, Columbia’s annual publication.
+I actively participated in the program by working as an Urban Design Assistant, having the responsibility of being the managing editor and graphic designer of the publication "World View.
+Global practices+Local experiences", as well as participating as a Research Associate in a project directly linked with the NEA, MICD and Kauai's government.
+Some of the works developed at GSAPP were included in the publication Abstract 2011/2012.